 The Obon Festival - Obon Matsuri

-On August 13th,14th and 15th, we celebrate the Obon Festival (Obon Matsuri) in the Japanese Garden.
+On August 13th and 14th, we celebrate the Obon Festival (Obon Matsuri) in the Japanese Garden.
 Obon is one of the most famous traditional festivals in Japan and is celebrated with various fairs, games and summer festivals.

 We also like to continue tōrō nagashi, the Japanese tradition of launching small lanterns, in the Japanese Garden.
 After nightfall, the Japanese Garden lights up by the fire of the little floating lanterns, turning the pond in front of the ceremony house into a sea of lights.
 Visitors are also welcome to participate in this tradition and put their own lantern on the water to decorate the garden with us.